-□ No. For each setting that does not meet this requirement, list the name and address of the setting, and what
+- □ Yes - □ No. For each setting that does not meet this requirement, list the name and address of the setting, and what the agency will do to bring it into compliance.

 Setting quality: RECIPIENT LEGAL RIGHT TO A SPECIFIC PHYSICAL PLACE AND PROTECTION FROM EVICTION